GatoImorrivel/YAR/README.md

 This rice is made in a way that allows the user to quickly update the colorscheme of the system using pywal.
 Use `setwallpaper` to change the system's wallpaper correctly.
-Use `generatecolorscheme` to change teh system's colors.
+Use `generatecolorscheme` to change the system's colors.

 ## Specs